 - User Guides - Getting started guide and in-depth information.

-- Sample Project - Provides several examples of using the SDK.
+- Examples - Several examples of using the SDK.

 - Google Group - Join for support with the SDK.

 - @devbaydotnet - Follow on Twitter for announcements of releases, important changes and so on.

 - PHP 5.5 or greater with the following extensions: